-Phang Nga offers a little bit of everything for travelers looking to combine luxury and scenic trips.
+Phang Nga offers a little bit of everything for travellers looking to combine luxury and scenic trips.
 Private bungalows and luxurious spas are available to pamper and indulge weary travelers.
-Boating, snorkeling, and sea kayaking await in Phang Nga Bay.
-Wildlife–from the marine life seen snorkeling to monkeys frolicking at Wat Suwan Kuha Temple–abounds and entertains.
-Panyi Village takes travelers away from spa luxury and water-based activities to immerse them in Thai village life.
+Boating, snorkelling, and sea kayaking await in Phang Nga Bay.
+Wildlife–from the marine life seen snorkelling to monkeys frolicking at Wat Suwan Kuha Temple–abounds and entertains.
+Panyi Village takes travellers away from spa luxury and nature experiences to immerse them in Thai village life.
 Panyi is authentic and engaging.

-Phang Nga engages the traveler, in every way.
-From the sense of adventure felt in caves and on small islands, to the sense of wonder gazing at reclining Buddha to the sense of relaxation felt at beachfront spas, a trip to Phang Nga gets under a traveler’s skin in the best possible way.
+Phang Nga engages the explorer, in every way.
+From the sense of adventure felt in caves and on small islands, to the sense of wonder gazing at reclining Buddha to the sense of relaxation felt at beachfront spas, a trip to Phang Nga gets under a visitors skin in the best possible way.
 A trip to Phang Nga is the trip of a lifetime.